Here are my views on presenting the past from slightly different perspectives many years apart.

 ~ from The Street Scene.
 A Basic Model for an Epic Theatre

 This was written 20 years after the above ‘Performance Archaeology’ article.
 It gathers together thoughts and tips from a quarter of a century of guiding people on walks around the history, archaeology and legends of landscapes rural and urban.
-(These are the notes that support my ‘meta-tour’ that I run as a course for volunteer guides and university students.
+(These are the notes that support my training sessions of the ‘meta-tour’ and ‘Paces and Places’, for university students and heritage volunteers respectively.
 I coined the phrase meta-tour as it began as both an historic tour of Bristol and about how to do a tour at the same time).

 THE PLACE IS THE STAR.
 It should be the centre of attention rather than you or the material you are presenting.
 You can even give it a round of applause at the end of the tour if you like.
 You are the guide to it; leading the way through the geography of the route and the chronology of the material.
 Pointing out the important and the quirky, but also guiding them safely away from hazards.